Growing Pumpkins In Containers | How To Grow Pumpkins In Pots

 • Porcelain Doll: This variety bears fruits that are unusually pink in color.
 The medium-sized pumpkin contains bright orange-colored flesh.

-• New Moon: This is one of the bigger varieties with white-colored thick flesh.
+• New Moon: This is one of the bigger varieties with thick white-colored flesh.
 The New Moon variety derives its name from its white-colored skin.

 • Baby Boo: Baby Boo is ghost-like white in color and gets its name from its tiny, ‘baby’ size.
 It grows up to a size of 2-3 inches.